Our Services

 1.4.1.
 Surgery : Norwood Stage I Surgery: The first stage operation involves arch repair, adequate inflow to the heart and contolled flow in the lungs.
 The Fontan operation creates a single circuit, where the only ventricle pumps out into the body and big veins connect directly into lung vessels.

-2. Closed heart surgery
+2. Open heart surgery

 In this type of surgery the CPB machine is not used and the heart is visualised without having the heart opened.